- This event has passed.

-The FIFA Women’s World Cup takes place every 4 years, with the 9th edition scheduled to take place between the FIFA window of Monday 10th July and Sunday 20th August 2023.
+The FIFA Women’s World Cup takes place every 4 years, with the 9th edition scheduled to take place between Thursday 20th July and Sunday 20th August 2023.

 Where is the 2023 FIFA Women’s World Cup?

 The 2023 FIFA World Cup is to be hosted in Australia and New Zealand, the first time the tournament has been jointly hosted.
-The following venues have been proposed:
+The following venues will be used:

 - Adelaide – Hindmarsh Stadium (Capacity – 18,435)

 - Brisbane – Brisbane Stadium (Capacity – 52,263)